albar965/littlenavmap-manual/en/MENUS.md

 #### ![Show Jet Airways](../images/icons/airwayjet.png "Show Jet Airways") Show Jet Airways {#show-jet-airways}

-Shows or hides these facilities or navaids on the map.
+Show or hide these facilities or navaids on the map.
 Navaids might be hidden on the map depending on zoom distance.

 #### Airspaces {#airspaces}